 Everything You Need to Know About Thanksgiving This Year

-Thanksgiving is coming quick, and we’ve got answers to all your pressing Thanksgiving questions—and maybe some fun facts you never knew.
+Thanksgiving 2020 arrives in November, and we’ve got answers to all your pressing Thanksgiving questions—and maybe some fun facts you never knew.

 ’Tis the month of Thanksgiving, and all of us pilgrims are starting to gather around our hearths to figure out how to carve a turkey and share our Thanksgiving wishes.
 Just kidding—most of us don’t have ancestors who traveled over from England on the Mayflower, so I guess we’re not technically pilgrims.